 The WAMITAB Level 4 Operator Competence Scheme Qualifications referred to as the on-site assessment process requires the Learner to demonstrate he or she has the required skills and knowledge to operate a permitted waste management facility.

 The qualification process would include a number of visits by one of our competent Assessors as detailed below:

 The first visit will include an induction, to explain the process, as well as the centre and awarding organisation’s policies, practices and procedures.

-On each document you need to highlight relevant sections and also makes notes as to your involvement with the document(s).
+On each document, you need to highlight relevant sections and also make notes as to your involvement with the document(s).

 Don’t worry, you will plan each assessment visit with your Assessor to allow time to complete the work required!